NestSI-21/cuckoo/README.md

 ## What is Cuckoo ?

-Cuckoo is a open source **slackbot** directed to companies and work teams that uses Slack to communicate.
-It focuses on **storing your important Slack Posts** in one place so that you don’t miss a thing.
+Cuckoo is an open source product directed to companies and work teams that use Slack to communicate.
+It focuses on storing your important Slack Posts in one place so that you don’t miss a thing.

 <br/>